In honour of World AIDS Day, we explore how an HIV-positive diagnosis can affect where and how you travel.

 As Chris correctly points out, travellers already feel vulnerable entering a new country.
-To be an HIV-positive traveller exacerbates the stress and vulnerability.
-Further, having to disclose one’s status throws individuals back to a time in their life when they may have felt, “Is there something wrong with me?”.
+Being an HIV-positive traveller exacerbates stress and vulnerability.
+Further, disclosing one’s status throws individuals back to a time in their life when they may have felt, “Is there something wrong with me?”.

 HIV Disclosure Laws: What you should know

-The laws surround HIV/AIDS disclosure, exposure and transmission vary from country to country.
+The laws surrounding HIV/AIDS disclosure, exposure, and transmission vary from country to country.
 The website hivjustice.net is a great resource that maps out every country’s criminalization laws, how they are applied and what recent legal cases exist.
-It is important to be informed on some of the risks you may not have thought about.
+It is important to be informed about some of the risks you may not have thought about.

 Disclosure – Whether or not an HIV-positive person communicates their status before they have sex.